Gennadi Denisov

-Gennadi Anatolyevich Denisov (Геннадий Анатольевич Денисов; born 20 August 1960) is an Uzbek professional football coach and a former player.
+Gennadi Anatolyevich Denisov (Геннадий Анатольевич Денисов; born 20 August 1960) is an Uzbekistani professional football coach and a former player.
 His son Vitaliy Denisov is also a professional footballer.

-Career
+Club career

 Denisov started his playing career at Pakhtachi Guliston from Guliston in 1977.
 After one year playing for Pakhtachi he joinedPakhtakor.
 The most of his career he played for Pakhtakor.
 He made his professional debut in the Soviet Top League in 1979 for Pakhtakor.

 He was one of the player of Pakhtakor among Andrey Pyatnitskiy, Mirjalol Qosimov, Igor Shkvyrin, Khoren Oganesian and others who led club to promotion to Soviet Top League in 1991, after finishing runners-up in 1990 Soviet First League.
 Denisov is all-time most capped player of Pakhtakor with 371 caps ahed of Berador Abduraimov.
 Totally he capped 508 matches in all championships in his career.

-In 1992, he moved to Spartak Vladikavkaz where he completed 3 seasons.
-Denisov played 2 games in the UEFA Cup 1993–94 for Spartak Vladikavkaz.
-In 1995-1997 he played at Navbahor Namangan and won championship in 1996.
+In 1992, he moved to Spartak Vladikavkaz where he completed three seasons.
+Denisov played two games in the UEFA Cup 1993–94 for Spartak Vladikavkaz.
+From 1995 to 1997 he played at Navbahor Namangan and won championship in 1996.

 International career

-Denisov completed 5 matches for national team in 1992–1996.
+Denisov completed five matches for the Uzbekistan national team between 1992 and 1996.
 In 1996 AFC Asian Cup he played in all three matches of Uzbekistan in group stage.

-Managing career
+Managerial career

-He started his coaching career in 1998 at Sergeli Tashkent.
+Denisov started his coaching career in 1998 at Sergeli Tashkent.
 In 2001, he worked as assistant coach at Kimyogar Chirchiq.
 From 2010 to 2016 he was an assistant coach to Igor Shkvyrin at Olmaliq FK.